andre-alves/xcode13-indexing-problem/README.md

 - Open `XCFrameworkRegressionProject/XCFrameworkRegression.xcodeproj` with Xcode 13
 - Go to `Here.swift`
-- Build for simulator (should be succesful)
+- Build for simulator (should be successful)
 - Check syntax highlighting

 - Open `SwiftStaticRegressionProject/SwiftStaticRegression.xcodeproj` with Xcode 13
 - Go to `Here.swift`
-- Build for simulator (should be succesful)
+- Build for simulator (should be successful)
 - Check syntax highlighting

 Both projects can also be tested with Xcode 12.5 for comparison.